 Policies governing student participation in fund-raising activities and decisions with respect to student participation in particular fund-raising drives either on or off campus are responsibilities of the University Activities Board subject to the limitations imposed by its constitution and by-laws, and by the Student Governing Association constitution and by-laws.
 Contact the vice president for Institutional Advancement for further information.

-K101 Policies concerning sales, solicitations, and advertising are included in the Policy and Procedures Manual on Use of K-State Buildings and Grounds, the Kansas State University Literature and Notice Regulations, the Political Activity Guidelines, the Kansas State University Association of Residence Halls and K-State Union Guidelines Concerning Sales, Solicitation, and Advertising.
+K101 Policies concerning sales, solicitations, and advertising are included in the Policy and Procedures Manual on Use of K-State Buildings and Grounds, the K-State Literature and Notice Regulations, the Political Activity Guidelines, the K-State Association of Residence Halls and K-State Union Guidelines Concerning Sales, Solicitation, and Advertising.
 Specific information can be obtained through the Office of the Vice President for Institutional Advancement and the Office of the Vice President for Administration and Finance.

 K102 State facilities shall not be made available for fund-raising events for candidates or parties.
 Facilities of institutions under the Board of Regents may be made available for the purpose of holding political meetings, provided there is no interference with regularly scheduled functions, there is not otherwise available a reasonable facility in the community, students are permitted to hear the speakers without charge, and sponsors pay in advance the regular fees for use of the facilities.
 (BOR 3-16-64)